-It’s that time of year when we switch our focus from turkeys to reindeer.
-This shirt is adorable, can be made for any size and is super, super easy!
+I love to get my kids Christmas shirts to wear to holiday festivities.
+A few years ago I started making these no sew Christmas shirts instead of buying them.
+I'm planning to make a tee shirt quilt with all the Christmas shirts when the kids grow up.
+But don't limit yourself to just the kids!
+This no sew Christmas shirt is adorable, can be in any size and is super, super easy!
 Even if you aren't crafty, I promise you can make this.
-I found all the items I needed at my Walmart but I'm sure Hobby Lobby or Jo-Anns has it all as well!
+I found all the items I needed at Walmart but I'm sure Hobby Lobby or Jo-Anns has it all as well!

 I think it would be cute to get a plain tree skirt and put new reindeer on each year as the children grow to document how their little hands and feet grew!
 Or these would be fun on placemats or even a table cloth.
 The possibilities are endless.

 1 package, NO SEW, WASHABLE Heat N Bond

 1/2 yard of brown cotton fabric (I used broadcloath)

 3 buttons — one for the nose and 2 for the eyes; or big googly eyes and a pom-pom for the nose

 Washable fabric paint and/or glitter fabric paint in the color of your choice (optional)